chus-chus/sketchModelling/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-## Streaming techniques for learning
+## Exponential Histograms for deep learning

-This repository contains source code supporting a series of experiments on how streaming (in particular sketches) techniques can aid in the modelling of time series.
+This repository contains source code supporting a series of experiments on how streaming (in particular Exponential Histogram sketches) techniques can aid in the modelling of temporal data.

-These are the sketches and functionalities included:
+These are the sketches, deep learning models and functionalities included:

-- **Exponential Histogram**, with the following uses:
+- **Exponential Histogram**, capable of keeping track of the following statistics:
     - Binary Counter [[1]](#1)
     - Sum
         - Positive integers [[1]](#1)